Probing the axion-electron coupling at cavity experiments: Axion electrodynamics in a conducting medium

 which agrees with the radiation power at the surface, Eq.~(\ref{power}), taking into account the interference, up to the $Q$ factor and the cavity geometry factor, $\gamma_j=m_a L$ for the slab cavity.
 For a long cylindrical cavity of radius $R$, the geometric factor $\gamma_0=0.35\,(m_aR)^3$ and $m_a=2.41\,R^{-1}$ at the lowest normal mode or ${\rm TM}_{010}$ mode to give the power to be

-Since the quality factor is proportional to $\sqrt{\sigma}$, the absorbed power by the CME currents at the wall scale as $P_a\sim \sigma^{-1.5}$, which has been checked for a cylindrical cavity by the numerical simulation, using COMSOL~\cite{comsol6.2}, shown in Fig.~\ref{comsol}.
+Since the quality factor is proportional to $\sqrt{\sigma}$, the absorbed power by the CME currents at the wall scale as $P_a\sim \sigma^{-1.5}$, which has been checked for a cylindrical cavity by the numerical simulation, using COMSOL~\cite{comsol6.2}, shown in Fig.~\ref{comsol}~\footnote{In experiments, one needs additionally to insert a dielectric or conducting rod inside the cavity to scan the axion mass.
+We find by numerical simulations that the effect of a rod does not alter the order of radiation power. }.

 Finally, existing bounds on $g_{a \gamma}$ can be translated into bounds on $g_{ae}$.
 For instance, the current sensitivity of CAPP, ${g}_{a\gamma}<10^{-15}\,{\rm GeV^{-1}}$ at $m_a = 1 \, \text{GHz}$~\cite{CAPP:2024dtx}, gives $g_{ae}<10^{-5}$ with $v_F=10^{-2}$.
 The constraints on $g_{ae}$ from other experimental or observational data are shown in Fig.~\ref{sensitivity}.